Phosphite fungicide treatment

 Phosphite (亚磷酸) works by boosting the plant’s own natural defences and thereby allowing susceptible plants to survive within Phytophthora dieback infested sites.
 It is important to note that there is no treatment that will eradicate Phytophthora dieback, including phosphite.
 However, an integrated approach can successfully control the spread and impact of the disease.
 An integrated approach may combine strategic phosphite treatment, fumigants, controlling access, correcting drainage problems, removal of host plants and implementing excellent hygiene protocols.

-Phosphite is excellent fungicides for controlling many important plant diseases caused by Oomycetes, particularly Phytophthora sp.
+Phosphite (Phi) is excellent fungicides for controlling many important plant diseases caused by Oomycetes, particularly Phytophthora sp.
 The oomycetes, also known as “water molds”, are a group of several hundred organisms that include some of the most devastating plant pathogens.
-Three major plant diseases caused by Oomycetes ..
+Four major plant diseases caused by Oomycetes ..

 - Downy mildews